duereg/codetype/src/documents/posts/20131211-a-b-testing-and-random-selection.html.md

 # A/B Testing and Random Selection

-At work, we do a bit of A/B testing.
-Usually this testing revolves around features the user can see - do they see marketing promotion #1, or a picture of a cat?
+Are you looking for an A/B framework?
+Something you can use in the browser to toggle a user experience - do they see marketing promotion #1, or a picture of a cat?

-In other cases, we're more interested in random selection - we want to send our 5000 emails of differing types, and see how users respond.
+Or are you interested in random selection - you want to send our 5000 emails of differing types, and see how users respond?

-Enter [laboratory](http://www.github.com/goodeggs/laboratory).
+Either way, enter [laboratory](http://www.github.com/goodeggs/laboratory).
 A simple framework that allows random selection or A/B testing.
 With the added bonus of being usable anywhere you can load JavaScript.

 An example for random selection: